Graylog2/fpm-recipes/TBD.md

   will cause pain for users when repositories are not setup correctly.
   Especially when hard version dependencies are involved like `elasticsearch (=0.90.10)`.

+### Ideas

+* Offer meta-packages that depend on the graylog2 components and the 3rd party stuff.
+Like a graylog2-server-complete which depends on MongoDB and Elasticsearch.
+  This will help users that do not use any kind of config management.